Ishqbaaz REDUX Promo Leaves Fans Excited; Gul Reveals What Fans Can Expect From Nakuul-Surbhi’s Show

 Shivika Part Ways!

-In the promo, Anika and Shivaay are seen worried thinking as to what if they had never met; would they (fate) still find each other and fall in love?
-This promo left fans confused as they thought their lead actors are parting ways again!
-A few fans were excited to know as to what new twist the makers are planning!
+In the promo, Anika and Shivaay are seen worried thinking as to what if they had never met; would they have still found each other and fallen in love?
+This promo left fans confused as they thought the their lead actors are parting ways again!
+A few fans were excited to know about the new twist the makers are planning!

 Shivaay & Anika’s Love Story